GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 **MAP_POLAR_CAP**
-    Controls the appearance of gridlines near the poles for all azimuthal projections and a few others in which the geographic poles are plotted as points (Lambert Conic, Hammer, Mollweide, Sinusoidal, and van der Grinten).
+    Controls the appearance of gridlines near the poles for all azimuthal projections and a few others in which the geographic poles are plotted as points (Lambert Conic, Oblique Mercator, Hammer, Mollweide, Sinusoidal and van der Grinten).
 Specify either none (in which case there is no special handling) or *pc_lat*/*pc_dlon*.
 In that case, normal gridlines are only drawn between the latitudes -*pc_lat*/+*pc_lat*, and above those latitudes the gridlines are spaced at the (presumably coarser) *pc_dlon* interval; the two